Can Red Light Therapy Treat Vitamin D Deficiency?

 • Red light therapy cannot produce vitamin D or treat vitamin D deficiency.

-• Only UVB light can trigger the skin to synthesize vitamin D.
+• Only ultraviolet (UVB) light can trigger the skin to synthesise vitamin D.¹

 • Red light therapy still offers meaningful wellness benefits that complement, but do not replace, vitamin D-focused strategies.

-Vitamin D synthesis in the skin requires ultraviolet B (UVB) light, which is not emitted by red or near-infrared LEDs.
+Vitamin D synthesis in the skin requires ultraviolet B (UVB) light, which is not emitted by red or near-infrared LEDs.¹

 At Mito Red Light, we want users to be crystal clear on that distinction.
-In this guide, we’ll break down how vitamin D is actually made, what red light therapy does, and what you can do to correct a vitamin D deficiency.
+In this guide, we’ll break down how vitamin D is actually made, what RLT does, and what you can do to correct a vitamin D deficiency.

 What Is Vitamin D?

-Where things get complicated is how common low levels have become.
-Modern indoor living, limited sunlight, certain health conditions, and even geography all contribute to widespread deficiency.
+Where things get complicated is how common low levels of vitamin D have become.
+Modern indoor living, limited sunlight, certain health conditions and even geography all contribute to its widespread deficiency.

 What Are the Signs of Low Vitamin D?